- Even as summer ends, indoor water parks are still open

 Meanwhile, investigators in Arizona began inspecting hotel resorts with water parks to make sure they were staying in compliance with state rules.
 “If they’re limiting the activities, and it’s limited to hotel guests, and they’re not drawing large crowds like people waiting, that will be taken under consideration,” Dr. Cara Christ, the state health director, told Tucson.com.
 “But if they’re bringing in the public, and everything’s open, and they’re operating as a water park, that’s going to be a much different scenario.
 And if you’re doing both of those, that’s completely off the table.”

-In some encouraging news, though, inspectors investigated the water park at Orlando’s SeaWorld in September and found it to be in compliance with county mandates about COVID-19.
+In other encouraging news, inspectors investigated the water park at Orlando’s SeaWorld in September and found it to be in compliance with county mandates about COVID-19 (though that didn’t stop SeaWorld from posting a $79 million loss in 2020’s third quarter).
 Disney also announced that it’s planning to open one of its Florida water parks, either Blizzard Beach or Typhoon Lagoon, by March 2021.
-That date, though, is subject to change.
+That date, though, is subject to change, and it’s unclear what effect Disney’s decision to lay off at least 28,000 employees (and then another 4,000 not long after that) will have on those plans.
+Meanwhile, DreamWorks Water Park in New Jersey was slated to open on Oct.
+1.

 The CDC advises that chlorine and bromine commonly used in public swimming pools should be enough to “inactivate” the coronavirus in water, which makes swimming in them relatively safe.
 It’s still the aspect of person-to-person spread which has people concerned, as the virus spreads through respiratory droplets.
 Social distancing at places like public pools and water parks is still advised.